Candidates

 AI tools can provide several benefits in recruitment, including:

-Helping eliminate bias in the recruitment process, leading to a more diverse candidate pool.
+• Helping eliminate bias in recruitment, leading to a more diverse candidate pool.

 Future Trends in SaaS